The Bolinas Lagoon Bulletin

 GFNMS and our agency partners recognize the important role public involvement plays in restoration and management, and this electronic bulletin is just one way we aim to keep you involved!
 Our third issue of the bulletin will be released in Spring, 2014 and will include information about upcoming public meetings, volunteer restoration dates on Kent Island, next steps for future restoration projects and much more.
 For now click on our two past issues below to catch up on the latest restoration news.

-Interested in receiving the bulletin so you can stay informed on the status of restoration projects, future public meetings, and volunteer opportunities??
-Contact Kate Bimrose at firstname.lastname@example.org and sign up to receive the Bolinas Lagoon Bulletin newsletter today!
-Be on the lookout for a third issue coming this summer, 2013.
+Interested in receiving the bulletin so you can stay informed on the status of restoration projects, future meetings, and volunteer opportunities?
+Contact Kate Bimrose at email@example.com and sign up to receive the Bolinas Lagoon Bulletin newsletter today!

-To be even more involved in the process, attend upcoming meetings and stay up to date on the status of restoration and management efforts for Bolinas Lagoon.
-Read more below.
+To stay even more involved in the process, attend the upcoming meetings listed below and be up to date on Bolinas Lagoon restoration and management efforts.

 Reformulation of the Bolinas Lagoon Technical Advisory Council (BLTAC)

 At their July 2012 meeting, the Marin County Board of Supervisors approved a resolution to establish the Bolinas Lagoon Advisory Council (BLAC).
 Much like its predecessor BLTAC, the new BLAC will continue to advise the Marin County Board of Supervisors, the Board of Directors of the Marin County Open Space District, and Marin County Parks on the management and restoration of the Bolinas Lagoon Open Space Preserve.
 The BLAC will also remain an important liaison between the lead implementing agencies, and the communities surrounding Bolinas Lagoon.